Effect-TS/schema/README.md

 // define a function that converts a boolean into a string const encode = (b: boolean): ParseResult<string> => PR.success(String(b));

-// use the transformOrFail combinator to convert the string schema into the boolean schema const transformedSchema: S.Schema<boolean> = pipe( stringSchema,
+// use the transformEither combinator to convert the string schema into the boolean schema const transformedSchema: S.Schema<boolean> = pipe( stringSchema,
-  S.transformOrFail(booleanSchema, decode, encode)
+  S.transformEither(booleanSchema, decode, encode)
 );
 ```